905: The Deadly Bees

 A Few Good Men is a 1992 film about a young military lawyer (played by Tom Cruise) who tries to prove that Marines charged with killing another soldier were acting under the orders of their commander (Jack Nicholson).

 The Commish (1991-1996) was an ABC procedural drama series that starred Michael Chiklis as Tony Scali, a police commissioner in upstate New York.

-She’s headed into the kitchen for the last banger.
+She’s headed to the kitchen for the last banger.

 “Banger” is a British name for sausage, so called because they often split open with a popping sound when cooked.

-Breathe deep gathering gloom.
+Breathe deep the gathering gloom.
 Watch lights fade from every room.

 James Galway is in the bathroom.